Mon people: Cuisines

 Mon cuisines and culinary traditions have had significant influences on the Burmese cuisine and Central Thai cuisine today.
 Some of dishes that are now popular in Myanmar (Burma) and Thailand were originally Mon dishes.
 For example, Htamanè (ထမနဲ) in Myanmar, and Khanom chin and Khao chae in Thailand.
 A traditional Mon dish served with rice soaked with cool candle-and-jasmine-scented water is consumed by the Mon people during the Thingyan (Songkran) Festival in the summer.
 In Thailand, the dish is known as Khao chae (ข้าวแช่) and was considered "royal cuisine".
 As the dish is served during Thingyan as part of their merit-making, it is known as Thingyan rice (သင်္ကြန်ထမင်း) in Myanmar today.
 Like Cambodian, Lao, Thai and Vietnamese cuisine, fermented fish seasoning are used in Mon cuisine.

 Folk games

 Many games in both Myanmar and Thailand were Mon origins.
 Among them, Len Saba (lit. 'saba tossing game'; ဝိုင်မ်ဟနဂ်; ဂုံညင်းဒိုး), Lor Kon Krok (Rolling a Mortar Bottom) and Mon Son Pa (Mon Hides a Cloth) are the most famous Mon traditional children games and are recognised as Intangible cultural heritage by UNESCO.

+Recent discovery

+Recent archaeological discoveries in Phitsanulok province, Thailand, have revealed two new sites named "Pha Pang Peuy," discovered in September 2025 in the Phu Khat Wildlife Sanctuary.
+These sites, found on a mountaintop, likely offer crucial evidence for studying the history and archaeology of the Mon people and their interactions in the region.